 How Link Whisper improved this site’s SEO

-I've been using Link Whisper to link my articles together in topical clusters, which is helping me rank better in search engine results pages.
+I’ve been using Link Whisper to link my articles together in topical clusters, which is helping me rank better on search engine results pages.

 The concept of building internal links is that you link words within your article to other articles on the same topic, building outbound internal links naturally with synonyms and related concepts.